 This section contains more information about fonts, more specifically about the technical aspects of typefaces and their use in prepress and printed publications.

-Learn about the different font formats, what weird characters such as # are called or dive into the history of fonts.
+Learn about the different font formats, what weird characters such as # are called or dive into the history of font formats.

-This section contains short descriptions of 30 interesting fonts, including examples of what they look like, their history and recommended usage.
-Next to my own list there is also an overview of what an international jury considered to be the most important typefaces of all time as well as a list of the most hated fonts.
+This section contains short descriptions of 30 interesting fonts, including examples of what they look like, their history, and recommended usage.
+Next to my own list, there is also an overview of what an international jury considered to be the most important typefaces of all time as well as a list of the most hated fonts.
 The pages on the history of prepress include a ‘font of the year’, starting from 1966.

 Suggestions for links are welcome.
 The tricky part is to find a site that offers high-quality free fonts.
 After all, I cannot recommend using just about any free font after telling you on another part of this site to stay away from those do-it-yourself amateur fonts 🙂